Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Deep Learning.md

 ## Graph Convolution Network

 Graph can be represented as `adjacency matrix` as shown in *Graph Algorithm*.
 However, the adjacency matrix only describe the connections between the nodes.
 The feature of the nodes does not appear.
 The node itself really matters.
-For example, the chemical bonds can be representd as `adjacency matrix` while the atoms in molecule really determine the properties of the molecule.
+For example, the chemical bonds can be represented as `adjacency matrix` while the atoms in molecule really determine the properties of the molecule.

 A naive approach is to concatenate the `feature matrix` $X\in \mathbb{R}^{N\times E}$ and `adjacency matrix` $A\in \mathbb{R}^{N\times N}$, i.e. $X_{in}=[X, A]\in \mathbb{R}^{N\times (N+E)}$.
 And what is the output?